-"Agency Administrator."
-Pursuant to the May 2008 ICS Glossary,4 The chief executive officer (or designee) of the agency or jurisdiction that has responsibility for the incident.
+"Agency Administrator The chief executive officer (or designee) of the agency or jurisdiction that has responsibility for the incident.

 "Agency Representative."
-Pursuant to the May 2008 ICS Glossary,4 An individual assigned to an incident from an assisting or cooperating agency who has been delegated authority to make decisions on matters affecting that agency's participation at the incident.
+An individual assigned to an incident from an assisting or cooperating agency who has been delegated authority to make decisions on matters affecting that agency's participation at the incident.